Rules of Procedure

 The Review Panel may dismiss a Complaint that fails to meet any of the requirements of the Rules stated in this Section, or

-- Upon a determination that any violation that may have occurred was de minimis;
+- Upon determination that any violation that may have occurred was de minimis;

-- If the Complainant fails repeatedly to respond to any requests made by the Hearing Officer or Hearing Panel; or
+- If the Complainant fails repeatedly to respond to any requests made by the Review Panel or AIA staff;

 - If the Complainant acts in a manner calculated to disrupt or obstruct the proceedings.

-In the interests of fairness and justice, Complainant shall not publicly disclose or engage in discussion of the Complaint, the parties involved, and the issues under consideration.
+In the interests of fairness and justice, Complainants shall not publicly disclose or engage in discussion of the Complaint, the parties involved, and the issues under consideration.
 Breach of this requirement may result in dismissal of the Complaint.
-The Complainant may contact persons with knowledge of the matter, who are potential witnesses, or who might otherwise have information relevant to allegations in a complaint.
+The Complainant may contact persons with knowledge of the matter, who are potential witnesses, or who might otherwise have information relevant to allegations in the Complaint.
+Any alternative dispute resolution shall be conducted solely between the parties without the involvement of the NEC or the AIA.
+The parties shall notify the NEC in the event of the resolution and the Complainant shall withdraw the Complaint via written notice.

 Section 3.1.